 The whole time remained calm and factual, provided facts and could not be seduced to cheaper polemics or even jokes like Philipp Rösler a few weeks ago in the same place.
 That may not have been a good companion or entertaining, as was noted via Twitter - I thought that was good.

-Why was the topic discussed over?
-Well: On the one hand Gero Hesse, who has been in a secured position with Bertelsmann for years.
+Why was the subject over-discussed?
+Well: On the one hand Gero Hesse, who has been in a secure position at Bertelsmann for years.

 On the other hand, Sarah Wagenknecht, who, from her previous work as an author, knows the freelance life, which is the digitalization and the chances that could arise from it, but apparently rather skeptical.

 Rhetoric from the previous century